moveit/moveit2/moveit_setup_assistant/README.md

 The `collectFiles` method of `SetupConfig` allows us to specify all of the files we'd like to generate relative to a specific `SetupConfig`.
 There can be any number of files generated (zero, one or many) for each config.

- * `getRelativePath` - Returns the string of the path relative to the configuration package root
+ * `getRelativePath` - Returns the path relative to the configuration package root
  * `getDescription` - Returns an English description of this file's purpose.
  * `hasChanges` - Returns true if this file will have changes when it is written to file
  * `write` - Writes the file to disk